matthewawhite/SerialPort/README.md

 # SerialPort
-Modified serial port used for Arduino primarily
+Modified serial port used for Arduino primarily that constantly sends data without having to press enter on the keyboard.